clairverly/tadaa/frontend/PRD.md

     - Customizable view preferences
     - Quick action buttons (mark paid, update status)
 - **Acceptance Criteria:**
-  - [ ] Given user logs in, when dashboard loads, then they see all upcoming bills, active errands, and scheduled appointments
+  - [ ] Given user logs in, when dashboard loads, then they see all upcoming bills, active tasks, and scheduled appointments
   - [ ] Given items exist, when user views dashboard, then items are organized by urgency and due date
-  - [ ] Dashboard highlights overdue bills and urgent errands prominently
+  - [ ] Dashboard highlights overdue bills and urgent tasks prominently
-  - [ ] Users can take quick actions from dashboard (mark bill paid, view errand details, see appointment)
+  - [ ] Users can take quick actions from dashboard (mark bill paid, view task details, see appointment)
   - [ ] Dashboard updates in real-time when items are added, modified, or completed
   - [ ] Users can customize dashboard view preferences (show/hide categories, sort order)
   - [ ] Users can export dashboard data as PDF or CSV